AllanVikiru/FireBand/README.md

 > App Setup

-1. First, clone this branch locally and set the credentials as specified below
+1. First, clone this branch locally.

 2. Import ``` config/fireband.sql``` to your MySQL server either directly or by copying the code.